Before the Model Comes the Mission

 Warren Buffett has a useful distinction: price is what you pay, value is what you get.
 In the private sector, that definition is relatively straightforward.
 In federal government, it is considerably more complex.
 No market price signal exists.
 No single customer exists.
 The people who fund the work are rarely the people who receive the benefits.

-This is why federal leaders need a more precise definition of value, along with a more precise understanding of who their customers are.
+This complexity is why federal leaders need to deliberate on the definition of value and develop a stronger understanding of who their customers are.

 Any flow of delivering value involves three distinct categories of customers, each containing multiple specific roles.
 The first category is Consumers: the end users or beneficiaries who directly receive the service, and the brokers or intermediaries who operate on their behalf.
-When a taxpayer files their return through TurboTax or H&R Block, both the taxpayer and the tax preparation company are consumers of the IRS's value stream.
-The second category is Producers: the employees who interact directly with customers or support service delivery behind the scenes, and the external partners, suppliers, and contractors who enable it.
-The third category is Approvers: externally, Congress and the oversight bodies that provide authorization, legal guardrails, and appropriate funding; internally, the executives who authorize investment decisions and the oversight functions that govern how the organization operates.
+When a taxpayer files their return through TurboTax or H&R Block, both the taxpayer and the tax preparation company are consumers of the IRS’s value stream.
+The second category is Producers: the frontline employees who interact directly with customers, back-stage employees who support service delivery behind the scenes, and the external partners, suppliers, and contractors who enable it.
+The third category is Approvers, and this category is where federal complexity is most acute.
+Approvers operate at two levels simultaneously: externally, they include Congress and the oversight bodies that provide authorization, legal guardrails, and appropriate funding; internally, they include the executives who authorize investment decisions and the oversight functions that govern how the organization operates.

 Most federal transformation efforts focus almost exclusively on end users, the most visible consumer role.
 That focus is correct but incomplete.
 Leaders who haven’t mapped all three customer categories, and the specific roles within each, are designing an operating model around a partial picture of the value they’re responsible for delivering.

 Identifying these roles is not a desk exercise.
 The Customer Roles Framework is a design framework that enables federal leaders to answer the question together.
-The companion piece linked below provides the full context.
 That collaborative act of mapping customers to a shared value stream is itself the beginning of alignment.
+For now, the point is that defining value starts with knowing, precisely and collectively, who you are delivering it to and why.

 III.
 Value Streams, Not Products